TeamStriked/striked3d/README.md

 # Striked3d

-A 3D Game Engine with Vulkan and DirectX12 Rendering Backend
+An easy 2 use and simple the extend 2D/3D Game Engine with Vulkan and DirectX12 Rendering Backend

 ## Current Platform support